 When considering the best property investment options for you within Property Crowdfunding, being able to differentiate between Equity Crowdfunding and Peer to Peer Lending is more of a must as every property investor has different end goals and needs to be confident as to which options would benefit their situation the most.
 Let’s take a look at both of these Crowdfunding options and assess the advantages and disadvantages of each.

 Also known as Debt Crowdfunding, or Debt Lending, P2P involves a large pool of investors lending money to a company or project in exchange for a debt instrument that pays fixed term returns and interest.
 Interest will either be rolled up and paid at the end of the loan term or paid quarterly depending on the structure.
 These types of investment opportunities are generally available prior to development works taking place.

 Debt Crowdfunding is a very attractive option for investors looking to get a fixed return and it is a relatively low risk proposition compared to Equity Crowdfunding as it loans for a fixed term and rate.
 Further to this, your capital will most usually be secured by a charge on the project asset, whether it may be land or property.
 Should there be an issue in repaying your capital, the P2P lending platform will be able to force a sale of the asset to recoup any outstanding capital or interest.

-Another significant advantage of investing through such debt investment is that you can invest using your ISA allowance or IFISA (Innovative Finance ISA) and take advantage of tax breaks.
+Another significant advantage of investing through such debt investment is that you can invest using your ISA allowance via an IFISA (Innovative Finance ISA) and take advantage of tax breaks.

 P2P Crowdfunding is generally lower risk which corresponds with lower returns compared to equity investments.
 Returns for Debt Crowdfunding fall in a range between 5% and 9% per annum on average.
 You will also have little say over how your loan is spent by the borrower you are lending to.
 Although you receive a fixed return, you do not benefit from any of the additional upside should the project outperform expectations.